 Match your skills with job requirements

-To finalize the body of the software engineer cover letter, match the mentioned qualifications, skills, and experiences to the job requirements.
+To finalise the body of the cover letter, match the mentioned qualifications, skills, and experiences to the job requirements.
 Again, consult the job description and research about the company.
 Highlight specific areas or challenges within the company where you would help the company with.

 Section 4: Closing

-The fourth step is to close off the cover letter.
-The closing should be written to incorporate the following details.
+The fourth step is to close off the letter.
+The closing should be written to incorporate the following details:

 End with a polite closing statement